 Dr. Pugazhendhi is currently working as a Postdoctoral Medical Fellow at the Department of Ophthalmology, Stanford University School of Medicine.
 She received her Doctor of Medicine at PSG Institute of Medical Sciences & Research, India.
 Her primary research interest is on studying optic disc drusen, optic neuropathies and related neuro-ophthalmic diseases.
-Current research areas include: 1) Analyzing Optical Coherence Tomography (OCT) and Optical Coherence Tomography Angiography (OCTA) imaging in the understanding and management of optic disc drusen and optic neuropathies, in order to identify biomarkers that can help in prediction and treatment of disease; 2) 3D visualization and OCT reconstruction of the optic nerve head to understand the structure-function relationship of the optic nerve head disorders; 3) Whole Exome Sequencing in Autosomal Dominant Hereditary Optic Disc Drusen patients to identify predictors of disease inheritance; 4) Investigating cellular function analysis of optic disc drusen and optic neuropathy patients using human skin fibroblasts.
+Current research areas include: 1) Analyzing Optical Coherence Tomography (OCT) and Optical Coherence Tomography Angiography (OCTA) imaging in the understanding and management of optic disc drusen and optic neuropathies, in order to identify biomarkers that can help in prediction and treatment of disease; 2) 3D visualization and OCT reconstruction of the optic nerve head to understand the structure-function relationship of the optic nerve head disorders; 3) Whole Genome Sequencing in Autosomal Dominant Hereditary Optic Disc Drusen patients to identify predictors of disease inheritance; 4) Cellular level mitochondrial function analysis and metabolic derangement in patients with optic nerve damage using human skin fibroblasts.
 Her future goal is to be a physician-scientist and to deliver evidence-based medicine through interdisciplinary research and clinical expertise to address the needs of patients.

 Postdoctoral Research Fellow, Byers Eye Institute, Stanford University School of Medicine

 Research Fellowship (Cornea), Pacific ClearVision Institute, Eugene, Oregon